-SC Election Commission: new statewide voting system will have paper ballots - South Carolina Radio Network
+SC Election Commission: New statewide voting system will have paper trail - South Carolina Radio Network

 The subcommittee was discussing two bills related to elections, one requiring voting machines to produce a paper receipt or ballot and another regarding post-election audits.

-Senator Thomas McElveen, D, Sumter, drafted the bill requiring paper ballots.
+State Sen. Thomas McElveen, D-Sumter, drafted the bill requiring paper ballots.

-“We get one chance probably, to get it right for the next possibly two decades and so we need to make sure we do it in a way that gives our constituents and our voters confidence that their votes are being counted and they can go back and be checked if there’s an error or some sort of event that would warrant an audit,” he said.
+“We get one chance probably, to get it right for the next possibly two decades,” he said.
+“So we need to make sure we do it in a way that gives our constituents and our voters confidence that their votes are being counted.
+They can go back and be checked if there’s an error or some sort of event that would warrant an audit.”

-But Senator Michael Gambrell, R, Anderson, questioned if legislation was necessary to establish standards for voting machines.
+But State Sen. Michael Gambrell, R-Anderson, questioned if legislation was necessary to establish standards for voting machines when they will be part of the final budget.

 “Do we need this bill or a budget proviso?” he asked.

-McElveen and subcommittee Chairman Chip Campsen, R, Charleston, agreed.
+McElveen and subcommittee chair Chip Campsen, R-Charleston, agreed.

 “It’s really difficult to interject legislation into the procurement process,” Campsen said.
 “I really think it’s an executive branch function.”